Terms & Conditions

 We amend these Terms from time to time as set out in clause 6.
 Every time you wish to order Services, please check these Terms to ensure you understand the terms which will apply at that time.

 1 Information about us

-1.1 We operate the website twenti.com.
+1.1 We operate the website and subdomains of twenti.com.
 We are Twenti Ltd, a company registered in England and Wales under company number 11047132 and with our registered office at Kemp House, 152-160 City Road, London, Greater London, EC1V 2NX.

 1.2 To contact us, please see our Contact Us page.

 Your use of our site is governed by our Terms of Website Use.
 Please take the time to read these, as they include important terms which apply to you.

 4.1 These Terms and any document expressly referred to in them constitute the entire agreement between you and us (the “Contract”).
 You acknowledge that you have not relied on any statement, promise or representation made or given by or on behalf of us which is not set out in these Terms or any document expressly referred to in them.